 Julie has two beautiful children and a wonderful husband.
 When she is not spending time with her family, you will find her volunteering for the Kitsap County Dog & Cavy 4-H program and Twin Lakes Youth Camp.
 Julie lived in Las Vegas with her family for eleven years, but she and her husband decided to move back to beautiful Washington State.
 They felt that Kitsap County was a more community and family friendly place to raise their family.

 Some fun facts about Julie are: she is always freezing cold, she loves coffee anytime of the day, she loves to go camping (minus the cold part), the Kitsap County Fair is one of her favorite things, and she is a huge country girl at heart. ♥︎

 Childcare Ministry Director Hayleigh Graham

 Hayleigh is our Childcare Ministry Leader.
 Her hobbies include sewing, reading, and cheesecake eating.
-Hayleigh has a husband, who is serving in the Navy, and a one-year old son.
-When she is not at Summit, you can find her working hard towards a teaching degree.
+Hayleigh and her husband, who serves in the Navy, moved to Kitsap early in 2018 with their one-year old son.
+When she is not at Summit, you can find Hayleigh working hard towards a teaching degree.
 Hayleigh dreams of owning a Montessori school someday.

 Hayleigh has worked in childcare for several years, she started with babysitting for family members.
 When she got married, and moved across the country, she became a nanny for other military families.
 The hardest part of the job, was saying goodbye to the kids.